sflarkin/satellite_analysis/README.md

 ```

 I often used the VELA_dir as the out_dir to keep the simulation files together, but if space is a concern, they can be kept seperate for easy management.

-### Getting the Stellar Mass and Gas Data

-After rockstar is run, the stellarmassrelation.py script can be run on the consistent trees data to extract the stellar mass and gas mass for each of the galaxies found.
-This script find the stellar mass within 3 multiples of the Virial Radius, .1, .15, .2 and 1.0 of the RVir.
-It also finds the gas within 1 Rvir.
-The process for finding the gas mass is very time intensive, due to yt needing to deconstruct the oc-tree of the VELA sims, so while other radii can be looked into, I have not yet done such analysis.

-This script is an early draft used for some prelimary investigations, but is not the most accurate for the VELA simulations.
-I reccomend using the post processing scripts included here.

 ## Catalog Readers